 Working Principle of Transformer

-The induced EMF in a coil can be expressed as;
+The induced EMF in a coil can be mathematically expressed as:

 e = – N dФ/dt